mulian/global-event-bus/README.md

 # geb (global-event-bus)
-geb is an abnormal great EventBus for Javascript Web/Node.
+geb is an abnormal and great EventBus for Javascript Web/Node.

 # Info
 After implement, you could call it with `eb`.